-This policy stipulates that an employee using organisational IT assets must agree with all the constraints and practices to access the corporate network or the internet.
+Moreover, this policy stipulates that an employee using organizational IT assets must agree with all the constraints and practices to access the corporate network or the internet.

 For new employees, this is a standard onboarding policy.
 A company provides new employees with an AUP to read and sign before being granted a network ID.

-The policy of Access Control outlines the available access to an organisation’s data and information systems to its employees.
-This policy talks about different topics, such as access control standards and implementation guides.
+The policy of access control outlines the available access to an organisation’s data and information systems to its employees.
+This policy covers different areas, such as access control standards and implementation guides.

-Additional elements explained in the access control policy are the methods for monitoring how corporate systems are accessed and utilised, the security of unattended workstations and lastly, the removal of an employee’s access after he leaves the organisation.
+Additional elements explained in the access control policy include methods for monitoring how corporate systems are accessed and utilised, the security of unattended workstations and lastly, the removal of an employee’s access after he leaves the organisation.

-The Change Management Policy talks about the formal process for making alterations to IT, software development and security services/operations.
+The change management policy covers the formal process for making alterations to IT, software development and security services/operations.

-Information Security Policies are high-level policies which cover all the security controls.
-A company issues this policy to ensure that every employee using information security assets within the organisation comply with its rules and guidelines.
+Information security policy should cover all the security controls that an organisation has put in place.
+A company issues this policy to ensure that every employee using information security assets within the organisation complies with its rules and guidelines.

 Most organisations ask their employees to sign the policy document and inform them if they have read it entirely or not.

-This policy reflects an organised approach to how a company manages incidents and the impact they have on operations.
-It describes the different processes to handle an incident in order to limit the damage to business operations, customers, and reducing the cost and time of recovery.
+This policy reflects an organized approach to how a company manages incidents and the impact they have on operations.
+It describes the different processes to handle an incident in order to limit the damage to business operations, customers, and reduce the cost and time of recovery.

-An Email policy deals with how employees should use the business’ chosen electronic communication medium.
+An email policy deals with how employees should use the businesses’ chosen electronic communication medium.
 This policy mainly covers email, social media and chat technologies.

 So, It provides guidelines for employees about the acceptable and unacceptable use of any corporate communication technology.